DuncteBot/SkyBot/.github/STRUCTURE_GUIDE.md

 In this section we guide you through a logically ordered and structure class under SkyBots's point of view.

+### Command constructor
+To maintain consistency between the constructors of the commands the following order has been given to the properties
+1. displayAliasesInHelp
+2. category
+3. name
+4. aliases
+5. helpFunction
+6. usageInstructions
+7. userPermissions
+8. botPermissions
+9. flags

 ### Access Modifiers

 Access Modifiers are the keywords such as `public`, `protected` and `private`.
 They restrict other members from